Phulrenu Guha: Life abroad

 While in London, Guha did not lose touch from the socio-political landscape in India and kept herself updated by regularly visiting Gower Street which housed letters and newspapers arriving from India.
-From London, she attended the Prague Conference of the Federation of Indian and Ceylonese students, having taken a keen interest in Communism and met Ben Bradley, the then Communist leader of Great Britain.
+From London, she attended the Prague Conference of the Federation of Indian and Ceylonese students, having taken a keen interest in Communism and met Benjamin Francis Bradley, the then Communist leader of Great Britain.
 In 1928, while Biresh left for England, Guha joined the Sorbonne in Paris.
 Biresh was working with Sir Jack Drummond and Sir Frederick Gowland Hopkins in London and Cambridge and helping to discover vitamins.

 After a year in London, Guha left for Paris, as according to her, the climate of London did not suit her.
 In Paris, she became a member of the executive committee of the Indian Students Association and completed her PhD from the Sorbonne.
+Her thesis titled, 'La société bengalie au XVIe siècle', completed at Université de Paris, Faculté des lettres et sciences humaines, is preserved at the rare books section within the research library wing of the François Mitterrand site of Bibliothèque Nationale de France.

 She arrived in Calcutta in June 1938 and was reported to have brought Rs.3000 from the Communist Party of Great Britain for the Communists working in India.